KeithSloan/CERN-Alice-MF-gdml/README.md

 Next stage ( GDML workbench branch BrepStep ) is to update importGDML to

  * Be able to pass type of import as an option rather than prompt.
- * If import option is Step for Volumes where a step file exist create GDMLPartStep where Shape is created by importing the Step
+ * If import option is Step, for Volumes where a step file exist create GDMLPartStep where Shape is created by importing the Step

 30/09/23